Empathy is more than just an elegant and important skill—it’s also our human superpower.

 Start by helping kids develop emotional awareness, an important starting point from which kids can become aware of emotions in others.
 To support emotional awareness, acknowledge and validate childrens’ emotions—even the big ones.
 Help kids name their emotions by asking them questions like, “What are you feeling?”
 “Are you feeling sad?”
-You can also narrate to them what you are seeing, saying things like, “I see you seem angry.
+Fred Rogers suggested narrating to them what you are seeing, saying things like, “I see you seem angry.
 Are you feeling angry inside too?”
 Wonder with kids what, in particular, is causing their emotional response.
 For example, “Are you feeling afraid of that dog?” or “Are you sad that mommy has to say goodbye for a little while?”

-Model the full range of emotions ourselves.
-When we show kids more than the “positive” emotions, they realize that the full range is available to them.
-This does not mean that kids will benefit from our fits of anger.
-Rather, if you get mad, you can talk through that moment with them and share that you were feeling a bit angry about whatever it was.
+Model the full range of emotions to show kids more than the “positive” emotions.
+They’ll realize that the full range is available to them, too.
+If you get mad, you can talk through that moment with them and share that you were feeling a bit angry about whatever it was.
 In fact, it’s great for kids to see that we feel strong emotions of all kinds, can talk about it and can find productive ways of processing and working with them.
 Be vulnerable now and again.
 Opening ourselves up to other people makes close connection even more possible.
 We should not be afraid to cry with our kids when something really sad happens.

-Use stories.
 Read books and tell stories in which characters feel and express basic emotions.
 Stop along the way to look at the images and consider the story, wondering together, “How is the character feeling?
 Why do you think that character is feeling that way?
 How can you tell?”

-IRL.
-When you see someone in real life who is feeling an emotion, use that as an opportunity to wonder, “How do you think grandma feeling?
+When you see someone in real life who is feeling an emotion, use that as an opportunity to wonder, “How do you think grandma is feeling?
 What do you think made her feel that way?”

 Hold back on “Sorry.”
 If your child does something, before asking him or her to say, “I’m sorry,” consider an alternative way to talk through the situation that teaches about affective empathy.

-Humans all over the world make the same basic facial expressions in response to the basic emotions.
-In other words, what humans do with our 43 facial muscles when we feel one of the six basic emotions is pretty much the same across the world.
+Humans all over the world make the same basic facial expressions in response to the six basic emotions, according to decades of research.
 Learning to read other people’s faces is a skill that helps kids identify and sense their emotions.

 As you read books, pay particular attention to the faces of characters.
 Wonder whether they are wearing a “happy face,” a “sad face,” etc. Note the shape of their mouths, eyes, and eyebrows, for example.
 Children for whom emotional awareness and nuanced social communication is challenging will benefit even more from learning to read faces.
 Because humans tend to make predictable facial expressions for a given emotion, kids can learn and apply the specific cues, taking much of the guesswork out of reading other people’s emotional state.